* This is the Professional Version. *

 Calluses lack a central plug and have a more even appearance.
 They usually occur on the hands or feet but may occur elsewhere, especially in a person whose occupation entails repeated trauma to a particular area (eg, the mandible and clavicle of a violinist).

-Calluses are usually asymptomatic but, if friction is extreme, may become irritated, causing mild burning discomfort.
+Calluses are usually asymptomatic but, if friction is extreme, may become thick and irritated, causing mild burning discomfort.
 At times, the discomfort may mimic that of interdigital neuralgia.